At least one killed in Liberian pre-election clash

 MONROVIA Clashes and sporadic gunfire rocked part of Monrovia on the eve of a presidential election, killing at least one person after riot police fired tear gas to disperse hundreds of supporters of challenger Winston Tubman.

-Members of Tubman's CDC party said at least three other people were killed by security forces on Monday, though this could not be confirmed.
-United Nations helicopters hovered as police and Tubman's rock-throwing supporters clashed in sidestreets.
+Members of Tubman's CDC party said at least three others were killed by security forces on Monday, though this could not be confirmed.
+Two United Nations helicopters hovered as police and Tubman's rock-throwing supporters clashed in sidestreets.

 Liberian police firing tear gas and live rounds later stormed the CDC headquarters before they were repelled by U.N. peacekeepers, who set up a cordon around the building.

-Tension has risen in the Liberian capital ahead of the November 8 run-off between Tubman and President Ellen Johnson-Sirleaf, the first locally organised presidential contest since civil war ended in 2003.
+Tension has risen in the Liberian capital ahead of the November 8 run-off between Tubman and President Ellen Johnson-Sirleaf.
 Tubman called on his supporters to boycott the vote over alleged irregularities in the first round, despite international pressure on him to stand.

-Violence erupted after police tried to break up a crowd of several hundred CDC supporters who had spilt onto one of Monrovia's largest thoroughfares.
-Shooting then broke out and a police officer said both the police and Tubman's supporters had fired, but it was not possible to confirm the account.
+Violence erupted after police tried to break up a crowd of several hundred CDC supporters that had spilled onto one of Monrovia's largest thoroughfares.
+Shooting then broke out and a police officer said both the police and Tubman's supporters had fired, but it was not possible to confirm the information.

 A Reuters reporter saw a dead body with a bullet wound to the head at Tubman's CDC party headquarters.
-Several people were injured, including two police officers, and a United Nations vehicle was smashed.
+Several people were injured, including two police officers.

 "I saw four dead bodies, two men and two women," said Lavla Washington, a 36-year-old unemployed CDC supporter.